Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 The bone disc last.
 Always last.

-He caught his reflection in the window glass as he reached for it — forty-one, grey at the temples, eyes narrowed against the dawn glare.
-He didn’t remember choosing that habit.
+He caught his reflection in the window glass as he reached for it—forty-one, grey at the temples, eyes narrowed against the dawn glare.
+He didn't remember choosing that habit.
 It had arrived like a cough that never fully left.

-“Cèresnav,” he said, and the air thickened.
+"Cèresnav," he said, and the air thickened.

-The echo came slowly — they always did in the morning, before the day’s first summoning fully woke them.
+The echo came slowly—they always did in the morning, before the day's first summoning fully woke them.
 A shimmer, then color; weight; the suggestion of skin.

 Cèresnav had been forty-five when he died, a merchant of middling success.
 His echo retained the look: soft at the waist, thinning hair coaxed into place, eyes pinched tight as if every number needed arguing with.